rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/istio-setup-guide/use-istio-sidecar.md

 ---
 title: 3.
 Add Deployments and Services with the Istio Sidecar
-weight: 4
-aliases:
-  - /rancher/v2.5/en/istio/setup/deploy-workloads
-  - /rancher/v2.5/en/istio/v2.5/setup/deploy-workloads
-  - /rancher/v2.x/en/istio/v2.5/setup/deploy-workloads/
 ---

 > **Prerequisite:** To enable Istio for a workload, the cluster and namespace must have the Istio app installed.

 Enabling Istio in a namespace only enables automatic sidecar injection for new workloads.
 To enable the Envoy sidecar for existing workloads, you need to enable it manually for each workload.